 To be fair, the Japanese have designed some of the most wonderful movie posters in history, and this is particularly eye-catching, as well as being impossibly creative.
 When it comes to Japanese posters of American movies, some of them do tend to get lost in translation, however, and this poster for Army of Darkness is exceptionally barmy, even for them.

-For one thing, the poster is as hectic as a Where’s Waldo puzzle, with a Monty Python style collage of neon colours which takes the movie from Medieval times to a modern Japanese metropolis.
-There are also Campbells Soup tins – the kind immortalized by Andy Warhol – which I think are supposed to symbolise the movie’s star, Bruce Campbell (surely!)
-There is also a paper shopping bag containing French baguettes and a chainsaw floating on the horizon, while a floating yellow head says ‘Moooonn!’
+For one thing, the poster is as hectic as a Where’s Waldo puzzle, with a Monty Python style collage of neon colours that takes the movie from Medieval times to a modern Japanese metropolis.
+There are also Campbells Soup tins – the kind immortalized by Andy Warhol – which I think are supposed to symbolise the movie’s star, Bruce Campbell (surely!).
+There is also a paper shopping bag containing French baguettes and a chainsaw floating on the horizon, while a floating yellow head says ‘Moooonn!’.
 It is perhaps ironic that this paragraph has descended into a verbal collage of its own.

 The Fly (Poland)